bart6114/my-bear-mcp-server/README.md

 </use_mcp_tool>
 ```

-For more examples, see the [examples directory](./examples/).
+For more examples, see the [examples directory](./examples/), which includes:
+- `claude-integration.md`: Examples of how to use the Bear MCP server with Claude
+- `claude-mcp-settings.json`: Example configuration for Claude Desktop
+- `cline-mcp-settings.json`: Example configuration for Cline (VS Code Extension)

-## Limitations
+## Features and Improvements

-- This server only works on macOS, as it uses the `open` command to execute x-callback-url calls.
+- This server works on macOS, using the `open` command to execute x-callback-url calls.
+- The server now captures data returned via x-callback-url's x-success parameter, enabling full functionality for all Bear API features.
+- Functions like `search_notes`, `get_tags`, and `open_tag` now return the complete data from Bear, allowing Claude to process and display the results.
 - Some functionality requires a Bear API token.
 - Encrypted notes cannot be accessed via the API.

+### Recent Improvements

+- **X-Callback-URL Data Retrieval**: The server now uses a local HTTP server to capture data returned via x-callback-url's x-success parameter.
+This enables full functionality for all Bear API features.
+- **Enhanced Error Handling**: Better error handling and reporting for all API calls.
+- **Type Safety**: Improved TypeScript type definitions for better code reliability.

 ## License